Turkish Constitution of 1921: Background

+The draft of the Constitution, known as the Folkism Declaration (also Program of Folkism, Declaration of Folkism) was prepared by Mustafa Kemal Atatürk.
+The draft text consisted of 31 Articles declaring the construction of a new administrative organization.
+The declaration emphasized that sovereignty and power are in the hands of the Parliament and people of Turkey.
+The Declaration is considered one of the first programs and important texts of the Republican People's Party.

 It was prepared by the Grand National Assembly that was elected both as a Constitutional Convention and as an acting Parliament on April 23, 1920, following the de facto collapse of the Ottoman Empire in the aftermath of the First World War.
 Mustafa Kemal Atatürk, who would later become the first president of the Republic of Turkey in 1923, was the major driving force behind the preparation of a Constitution that derived its sovereignty from the nation and not from the Sultan, the absolute monarch of the Ottoman Empire.
-The National Assembly convened with the purpose of writing a would prepare the ground for the proclamation of a Republic and consecrate the principle of national sovereignty.
-This Constitution would also serve as the legal basis for the Turkish War of Independence during 1919-1923, since it would refute the principles of the Treaty of Sèvres of 1918 signed by the Ottoman Empire, by which a great majority of the Empire's territory would have to be ceded to the Entente powers that had won the First World War.
+The National Assembly convened with the purpose of writing a constitution that would prepare the grounds for the proclamation of a Republic and consecrate the principle of national sovereignty.
+This Constitution would also serve as the legal basis for the Turkish War of Independence during 1919–1923, since it would refute the principles of the Treaty of Sèvres of 1918 signed by the Ottoman Empire, by which a great majority of the Empire's territory would have to be ceded to the Entente powers that had won the First World War.